ibm-cloud-docs/solution-tutorials/scalable-webapp-openshift.md

     oc scale dc/$MYPROJECT --replicas=2
    ```
    {:pre}
-2. You can see a new pod being provisionsed by running `oc get pods` command.
+2. You can see a new pod being provisioned by running `oc get pods` command.
 3. Rerun the [Monitoring](https://{DomainName}/docs/solution-tutorials?topic=solution-tutorials-scalable-webapp-openshift#monitor_application) step to see the updated logs for both the pods.

 ## Remove resources